 4. How to Be a Wildly Effective Compliance Officer

 Having an understanding of people and managing complex situations is imperative in practising successful compliance.

-This book helps compliance practitioners to move away from a tick-box mentality, into becoming a dynamic business leader with personality and professionalism (something often seen as a missing from the profession).
+This book helps compliance practitioners move away from a tick-box mentality into dynamic business leaders with personality and professionalism (something often seen as missing from the profession).
 This chatty and informative guide reminds professionals of the importance of fostering natural and organic relationships within teams in order the generate success.

-It aims to be a motivating and educational tool, not just for Compliance professionals, but also for those working in HR and operational risk.
+It aims to be a motivating and educational tool not only for compliance professionals but also those working in HR and operational risk.
 Managers who would like to learn to communicate with peers more effectively in a compliance-driven organisation could benefit from this book too.
-It explores the management and drivers of different personality types - how to be appealing to their individual needs and desires in order to gain ‘buy-in’ from businesses for new ideas.
+It explores the management and drivers of different personality types - how to appeal to their individual needs and desires to gain ‘buy-in’ from businesses for new ideas.